Casual Friday (The Office): Synopsis

-In the cold open, Kevin Malone arrives early and brings in a huge pot of chili for the staff to enjoy.
-As he narrates (in voice-over) the pride he takes in his chili and how much hard work went into it, he accidentally spills the pot's contents all over the floor and begins using nearby binders to shovel it back into the pot while getting it all over himself.

 Michael Scott has returned to his old job as regional manager of the Dunder Mifflin Scranton branch and announces that Pam Beesly and Ryan Howard have joined the sales team, retaining their old clients from the Michael Scott Paper Company.
-Dwight Schrute, Andy Bernard, Phyllis Vance and Stanley Hudson are upset because most of those clients were ones Michael previously stole from them.
-They are also upset that Michael treats Pam and Ryan with more respect because they were the only people to follow him to his new company, with Michael believing his company operates within the branch despite the buyout.
+Dwight Schrute, Andy Bernard, Phyllis Vance and Stanley Hudson are upset because most of those clients were previously theirs, and because Michael treats Pam and Ryan with more respect because they were the only people to follow him to his new company.
 Dwight calls a secret meeting in the warehouse with the salespeople, minus Pam and Ryan, to think of a way to get their clients back.

 Jim Halpert, trying to remain impartial, informs Michael of the potential mutiny and heads to the break room to play board games with Creed Bratton until the conflict is resolved.
 In response, Michael, Pam and Ryan eat the rest of the sales staff's lunches after they explain their disappearance by stating they went out to lunch together.
-Things take a turn for the worse when Dwight interrupts a sale call Ryan is having with one of his former clients (who is making his first complaint in 10 years as a result of a mistake by Ryan), causing him to lose the client for which Pam blames Dwight.
-Having finally had enough, Dwight calls the two of them out for their inexperience as salespeople and Michael steps in and demands that Dwight make up with Ryan.
-Dwight refuses and he, Andy, Phyllis and Stanley threaten to quit and start their own paper company unless they get their clients back.
-When Michael calls their bluff and starts rudely throwing "seed money" at them and demands an apology from them for having not followed him when he quit, Phyllis breaks down and says that they were the real victims of Michael's company, not corporate, and that they were hurt since Michael had treated them like family.
+Dwight interrupts a sales call Ryan is having with one of Dwight's former clients, causing him to lose the client.
+Dwight yells at both Ryan and Pam over the lost account and he, Andy, Phyllis and Stanley threaten to quit and start their own paper company unless they get their clients back.
+Michael calls their bluff and demands an apology for having not followed him when he quit.
+Phyllis breaks down and says that they were the real victims of Michael's company, not corporate, which she considers hypocritical since Michael said they were family.
 Michael is taken aback by her words.